Woodside unveils exec team to lead new company after BHP merger

-In its latest update on Tuesday, Woodside reported that its CEO Meg O’Neill has announced the executive team to lead the company following the completion of Woodside’s proposed merger with BHP’s oil and gas portfolio, which is targeted for the second quarter of 2022.
+In its latest update on Tuesday, Woodside reported that its CEO Meg O’Neill had announced the executive team to lead the company, following the completion of Woodside’s proposed merger with BHP’s oil and gas portfolio, targeted for the second quarter of 2022.

 Meg O’Neill, Woodside CEO, remarked: “The merged business is expected to have the scale and cash flow to create value for shareholders, deliver growth and thrive through the global energy transition, enabled by a leadership team that brings together the very best of our two organisations.”

 Based on the company’s statement, all leadership positions will be based in Perth and Houston, reflecting the global nature of the combined portfolio.
-O’Neill explained that the nominated leadership team has the capabilities, experiences, and diverse perspectives to deliver long-term success for the merged company, according to Woodside.
+O’Neill explained that the nominated leadership team had the capabilities, experiences, and diverse perspectives to deliver long-term success for the merged company.

 New leadership team effective upon completion

 The new nominated roles include nominees for Australia Operations, New Energy, Exploration and Development, Marketing and Trading, Projects, Technical Services, Corporate Services, Finance, Strategy and Climate, International Operations and Merger Integration.